 Last but not least is the the IR optical sensor that delivers an outstanding 10,000 dpi.

 Software and customization

-While the mouse itself is outstanding, the software (while being fairly intuitive) can be a bit slow, and the use of cloud computing instead of native memory for the mouse is a bit questionable.
-Although the mouse doesn't necessarily need the proprietary Razer drivers to work, you will need them to customize any function on the mouse.
-Worse, finding the drivers on Razer's website is convoluted and could really use an auto-detect feature.
+While the mouse itself is great, Razer’s software (while being easy to use) can get sluggish, and the use of cloud computing rather than native memory for the mouse is an odd move.
+However, the mouse doesn’t necessarily need the proprietary Razer drivers to work, but you’ll need them to customize the mouse.
+What’s worse is finding the drivers on Razer’s website is convoluted and could really use an auto detect feature.

 Synapse itself is a fairly robust customization program.
 It features Razer's typical design structure, and allows multiple users to each create their own profile, which is handy for those who have to share a computer.
 Razer also uses the cloud so users can access their settings from different computers.
 However, it seems a bit intrusive to expect users to install Synapse on every computer that they want to use the DeathAdder Chroma on if they want to keep their customized settings on the go; built-in memory would've been a better way to go.

 Synapse offers plenty of options for users to change their sensor sensitivity, pointer acceleration and polling rate as well as the lighting for the mouse.
 Each LED can be set either together or independently and colors can be set to cycle through a set of hues with Spectrum Cycling, set to a single shade which can pulse or remain steady, or synced to other Razer Chroma devices for uniformity.

 Synapse can also be used to calibrate the mouse's optical sensor to be optimized to a particular surface, including a Razer mousepad or another surface, a function we first saw on the Logitech G502.
 Synapse is also used to set macros which can include any combination of keys or mouse clicks and can be assigned to one of the two customizable side keys.